MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--IndexFilePaths`

 The file path expression for specifying which index file(s) to use.
-Use wild card to specify multiple indexes e.g. './index.*.kes'
+If multiple index files are specified, the command will automatically merge the response from all indexes.
+Use wild card '*' to specify multiple indexes e.g. './index.*.kes'.

 ### Evaluate optional parameters

 `--Attributes`

 A list of entity attributes to be included in the result set, seperated by ','.
 Use '*' for all attributes.
-Defaults to 0.
+Defaults to '*'.

 `--Offset`